 Homeowners & Landlords Can Get Vouchers Up to £10,000

-The Green Homes Grant has been extended until 31 March 2022 and will receive additional funding of £1bn, according to Boris Johnson's new Ten Point Plan that was revealed on 18 Nov 2020.
+The Green Homes Grant was extended until 31 March 2022 and will receive additional funding of £1bn, according to Boris Johnson's Ten Point Plan that was revealed on 18 Nov 2020.
+But this deadline has since been changed again, and the deadline for applications has been set to end of March 2021.

 The grant scheme launched on the 30th of September and will see homeowners and landlords in England to get vouchers worth up to £10,000 to help carry out renovations to make their homes more energy-efficient.